Jisan-mia/learn-dom/README.md

   `document.getElementsByTagName(tagName)`

-- **To get element using any of the selector(ex. classSelector, id, tagName) using only one mathod** which gives the first matched element.
+- **To get element using any of the selector(ex. classSelector, id, tagName) using only one method** which gives the first matched element.

   `document.querySelector(curresponding selector with its sign as prefix)`